buffed-labs/reactive-dot/apps/docs/react/smart-contract/ink.md

 ---
-sidebar_position: 6
+sidebar_position: 1
 ---

-# Smart contract
+# Ink!

-ReactiveDOT works with [Ink! contracts](https://use.ink) on chains with PolkaVM support, such as [Polkadot Asset Hub](https://polkadot.com/platform/hub) or [Pop Network](https://pop.r0gue.io/network).
+ReactiveDOT works with [Ink! contracts](https://use.ink) on chains with PolkaVM support, such as [Polkadot Asset Hub](https://polkadot.com/platform/hub).

 :::warning

-Contract support via PolkaVM on Polkadot is still in alpha.
+Contract support via PolkaVM on Polkadot is still in development.

 :::